AkiraYuki-04/Github-bot/README.md

 ![GitHub Bot]()  <!-- Replace with your own image URL -->

 This repository contains an **automated GitHub bot** that commits changes to your repository on a regular basis.
-It generates **random commit dates**, modifies a `data.json` file, and simulates activity on your GitHub project.
+It generates **random commit dates**, modifies a 'data.json' file, and simulates activity on your GitHub project.

 > _Want to make your repo look active with frequent commits?
 This bot is for you!_

 ## Features 🎉

 - Automatically makes commits to a GitHub repository.
-- **Random commit dates** are generated over the last year using the `moment.js` library.
+- **Random commit dates** are generated over the last year using the `moment.js' library.
-- Commits are made to a `data.json` file that is tracked by Git.
+- Commits are made to a `data.json' file that is tracked by Git.
 - Customizable number of commits to simulate activity.

-## Demo GIF 🎬
+## Demo

-Here’s a quick demo of the bot in action! 🎥
+Here’s a quick demo of the bot in action!

 ![Robot GIF](https://media.giphy.com/media/Yb568GGmZxoiLntbqm/giphy.gif)